eoladil/fam/README.md

 # FAM - Flatpak Alias Manager

-FAM is an automation tool that generates shell aliases for Flatpak applications, enabling the user to launch them via short commands instead of full Application IDs.
+FAM is an automation tool that generates and manages shell aliases for Flatpak applications.
+When active, it listens for new Flatpak installs or removals, updating the alias shell script accordingly.

 ## Features